 Mulligan was an ardent supporter of the American Revolution and while he saw to the uniforms of British soldiers he covertly collected invaluable information.
 He would relay this intel to none other than George Washington, and legend has it that Mulligan even saved the general’s life twice.

 But how much of Mulligan’s epic story is true?

 Hercules Mulligan’s Successful Tailoring Business

-Mulligan was born in Ireland in 1740.
-When he was about six, his family immigrated to the U.S. and settled in New York.
+Hercules Mulligan was born on September 25, 1740, in Ireland.
+When he was about six, his family immigrated to the United States and settled in New York.
 Here, the Mulligans established themselves as businesspeople.
-Mulligan’s older brother, Hugh, became a successful merchant while Mulligan himself attended King’s College, which is now Columbia University.
+Hercules’s older brother, Hugh, became a successful merchant while Hercules attended King’s College, which is now Columbia University.
 Afterward, Mulligan made a profitable living in the fashionable business of tailoring.